 What I find myself doing more in the fall, than any other time of the year is baking breads from scratch.
 For the next 4 months I have to fully stock up on yeast, because I seem to fly through it.
-The last few years I have really gotten comfortable with yeast baking.
-I don’t know what took me so long.
-It intimidated me for reasons I don’t fully understand.
-But once I actually gave it a try, I honestly don’t know what I was waiting for.
-When you bake it yourself, I know it sounds silly, but the sense of accomplishment is pretty fantastic, and it’s easier than you think.
-Like, I made bread, look at me!
+The last few years I have really gotten comfortable baking with yeast.
+My Sweet Dinner Rolls, and Pull Apart Cinnamon Roll Bread are two recipes I make all the time!

 I have told this story on my site so many times, but my youngest son Max’s favorite treat is cinnamon rolls, so we have a tradition of making them together.
 So when I found the recipe for Fleischmann’s® Sticky Apple Cinnamon Rolls we knew we needed to try them.
 BUT when Max threw out the idea of topping a cinnamon roll with crumb topping, I KNEW we had a hit on our hands folks!

-You roll up the dough and cut them into 1 ½- inch thick slices.
+- Roll up the dough and then cut the roll into 1 ½- inch thick slices.